What do you think of our website? If you notice any issues or anything we might have missed, please let us know.

 We'll also be asking a smaller number of brothers and sisters of people with Parkinson's (who are enrolled in the study) to participate.

-The study is happening in a network of more than 50 study centres across the UK.
+The study is happening in a network of 70 study centres across the UK.

 So hopefully it should be possible for most people to find a local study centre and take part in Tracking Parkinson's.